ohjelmistoprojekti-sampo/sampo/UserRoles_and_UserStories.md

 # UserRoles
 1. **User**
-- Application user that provides the product information on the page pased on an AI query.
+- Application user that provides the product information on the page based on an AI query.
 - The user gets a price estimate for the product on the page.

 # UserStories